 I think that I have been successful in working in these other locations because I am adaptable, flexible, curious and open to learn new things and in new ways.
 I am always curious about the people, culture, land and always try to speak in their native tongue.
 Even if that meant making a fool of myself.

 I gained respect for at least trying and eventually succeeded.
-I am always on the lookout for new opportunities and look for the good in people.
+I am always on the lookout for new opportunities and look for the good in people and love empowering women.
 Treating them with respect and being open to see things their way.
 Having gratitude and being grateful for every moment and situation was also a big PLUS.

 4. You purchased HERIZEN (TM) Sailing for Women a couple of years ago.
 Please tell us about the history of that business, and why you decided to purchase it.